xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 - waste inflows of a waste treatment process
 - every process needs at least one functional flow

-* A flow is not intrinsicallya functional flow, but only with respect to a certain unit process
+* A flow is not intrinsically a functional flow, but only with respect to a certain unit process
 * More specific:
   * an outflow that is a functional flow for one unit process is a non-functional inflow for one or more other unit processes
   - an inflow that is a functional flow for a specific unit process is a non-functional outflow for one or more other unit processes